virtusize/integration_android/README.md

 ## Installation

-If you would like to continue to use the old Version 1.x.x, please refer to the branch [v1](https://github.com/virtusize/integration_android/tree/v1).
+If you'd like to continue using the old Version 1.x.x, refer to the branch [v1](https://github.com/virtusize/integration_android/tree/v1).

-- In your root `build.gradle` file, add below dependency:
+- In your root `build.gradle` file, add the following dependency:

   ```groovy
   allprojects {